DLMSweet/MDRSS/README.md

 This has only been tested on Ubuntu 20.04, but in theory anything with Python 3.8 or newer should work.
 It's also worth noting that it's been a minute (read: a while) since I last set this up.
 This shuld be all that's required, from what I recall.

+There is now a Dockerfile and a docker-compose, but it doesn't handle nginx.

 ## Pre-Reqs